 Exports from customer relationship management (CRM) migration

 CRM migration is when a business moves data from one business system to another.
-This type of migration occurs when a business chooses to either feed data into another system or to use and manipulate its data outside of the source system.
+This type of migration occurs when a business chooses to either feed data into another system or use and manipulate data outside of the source system.

 Storage migration